Particular/docs.particular.net/servicecontrol/queues.md

 | ServiceControl Audit instance      |          Write          | [ServiceControl.Audit/ServiceControlQueueAddress](/servicecontrol/audit-instances/creating-config-file.md#transport-servicecontrol-auditservicecontrolqueueaddress) |
 | ServiceControl Monitoring instance |            -            |

+> [!NOTE]
-NOTE: The ServiceControl Audit instance sends a control message to the ServiceControl Error instance when it encounters an endpoint for the first time, and when a retried message has been audited to indicate that the retry was a success.
+> The ServiceControl Audit instance sends a control message to the ServiceControl Error instance when it encounters an endpoint for the first time, and when a retried message has been audited to indicate that the retry was a success.

 ### Error queue